olubunmmy/LITA-Capstone-Project-1/README.md

 ### Key Visuals
 - Use a combination of line charts, bar graphs, and pie charts.
-- Implement slicers for dynamic filtering (e.g., by year, region).
+- Implement slicers for dynamic filtering (e.g., b

-## 7. Conclusion

-### Summary of Findings
-- Present key insights drawn from the EDA and SQL analysis.
-- Highlight any trends observed in sales performance and customer behavior.

-### Future Recommendations
-- Suggest potential marketing strategies based on the analysis (e.g., target high-perform